BlueMetal/iot-edge-dynocard/dynocards-wiki/Getting-Started-page.md

 **Introduction:**

 Azure IoT Hub is a fully managed service that enables reliable and secure bi-directional communications between millions of IoT devices and an application back end.

 Azure IoT Hub offers reliable device-to-cloud and cloud-to-device hyper-scale messaging, enables secure communications using per-device security credentials and access control, and includes device libraries for the most popular languages and platforms.
-Before you can communicate with IoT Hub from a gateway you must create an IoT Hub instance in your Azure subscription and then provision your device in your IoT hub.
-Some samples in this repository require that you have a usable IoT Hub instance.
+Before you can communicate with IoT Hub from a gateway you must create an IoT Hub instance in your Azure subscription and then provision your device in your IoT Hub.

 The Azure IoT Hub offers several services for connecting IoT devices with Azure services, processing incoming messages or sending messages to the devices.
 From a device perspective, the functionalities of the Azure IoT Hub enable simple and safe connection of IoT devices with Azure services by facilitating bidirectional communication between the devices and the Azure IoT Hub.

 **Implementation:**

-IoT Hub is the core component of IoT Hub Solution.
-IoT Edge VM will send the data to IoT Hub using Edge Modules.
-There are below modules present in the IoT Hub.
+IoT Hub is the core component of the Dynocard Solution.
+IoT Edge VM will send the data to the IoT Hub using the Edge Modules.
+These are the modules present in the IoT Edge device.

 * sql
 * modbus